kyle2277/C-Permutation-Matrix-Encryption/README.md

 | P    | Print all instructions. |
 | Enter | Execute instructions. |

-A generic instructions is written in the form of:
+A generic instruction is written in the form of:
 `-k [SOME KEY] -D [SOME DIMENSION]`
 Omitting the `k` flag prompts the user to type the encryption key into the terminal with keyboard echoing disabled.
 Press `Enter` to run after all instructions have been input.